brianalbin3/nessus-challenge/README.md

 3. In the command line run npm install
 4. In the command line run npm install webpack -g
 5. In the command line run npm run server
-6. In the command line run In the browser type in localhost:3000
+6. In the browser type in localhost:3000